KonchakivskyiDanylo/PythonForDs/README.md

 The `model.ipynb` notebook contains the implementation of our prediction models:

-- Currently implements Linear Regression and Logistic Regression models
+- Implements Linear Regression and Logistic Regression models
-- Feature selection and engineering from the combined dataset
+- Pipeline that includes **scaling**, **one-hot encoding**, and other preprocessing steps.
 - Model training process with time series split to properly evaluate temporal data
 - Performance evaluation using various metrics
 - Visualizations of model performance and predictions